 The health benefits of bone broth

-Bone broth contained lots and lots of minerals as well as collagen, glutamine, glycine, proline which have great healing properties for the gut and reduce inflammation.
-The gut being the core of your immune system, the one that regulate and fight against the intruders you need to take good care of it.
+The bone broth contained lots and lots of minerals as well as collagen, glutamine, glycine, and proline which have great healing properties for the gut and reduce inflammation.
+The gut is the core of your immune system, the one that regulates and fights against intruders you need to take good care of it.
 In other words, bone broth is what “oil” is to your car, you need it to help your body function properly.

 Let’s start simmering!